pomdtr/smallweb/docs/src/guides/routing.md

   - `api.example.com` → `~/smallweb/api`
   - `blog.example.com` → `~/smallweb/blog`

-- Nested subdomains:
-  - Any subdomain like `*.api.example.com` is handled by its parent directory
-  - For example: `test.api.example.com` → `~/smallweb/api`

 - Root domain behavior:
   - Requests to `example.com` automatically redirect to `www.example.com` if the `www` directory exists
   - If the `www` directory does not exist, a 404 error is returned